JakubTehlar/BotNet_MQTT/README.md

 Frames are padded with random bytes and encoded using a non-standard base64 alphabet to blend with normal traffic and avoid detection.

+## Protocol Design and Security Philosophy

+The protocol is designed to be stealthy and secure:

+- **Stealth:** Frames are padded with random bytes and encoded using a custom base64 alphabet to blend with normal MQTT traffic, making detection harder.
+- **Authentication:** Every command is authenticated using HMAC with a shared secret.
+Bots only execute commands that pass all verification steps.
+- **Integrity:** Each frame includes a CRC32 checksum to ensure data integrity.
+- **Replay Protection:** The protocol can include time windows to prevent replay attacks.

-## Bot
+## Bot Logic

-The Bot listens for commands from the Controller on a specified MQTT topic (specified in either `bot/globvars.py` or `bot/bot.py` and `bot/controller.py`).
-It verifies message authenticity using a shared secret and only executes valid commands.
-Supported commands include:

-- Announce presence (heartbeat / ping)
-- List users
-- List directory contents
-- Get user ID
-- Copy files
-- Execute binaries
-- Kill (terminate)

-The Bot responds to commands with status and data, using the same protocol for replies.
+The Bot acts as a passive agent, waiting for commands on a specified MQTT topic.
+Its logic is as follows:

+1. **Listening:** The bot subscribes to the MQTT topic and waits for incoming messages.
+2. **Verification:** Upon receiving a message, the bot:
+    - Checks the MAGIC bytes and protocol version.
+    - Verifies the command type is valid.
+    - Checks the CRC32 checksum for integrity.
+    - Authenticates the message using HMAC and the shared secret.
+3. **Command Handling:** If all checks pass, the bot dispatches the command to the appropriate handler (e.g., list users, execute binary, etc.).
+4. **Response:** The bot sends a response (status/data) back to the controller using the same protocol, ensuring authenticity and integrity.
+5. **Security:** If any check fails, the message is ignored and not executed.

-## Controller
+## BotMaster (Controller) Logic

-The Controller sends commands to the Bot in the following way.
-It builds protocol frames, encodes them, and publishes to the topic.
-The Controller expects a response and verifies their authenticity.
-Only the Controller with the correct secret can control the Bot.
+The BotMaster (Controller) is responsible for sending commands and receiving responses:

+1. **Command Construction:** The controller builds a command frame, including all protocol fields, and authenticates it with HMAC.
+2. **Encoding:** The frame is padded and encoded for stealth.
+3. **Publishing:** The controller publishes the command to the MQTT topic.
+4. **Response Handling:** The controller listens for responses from bots, verifies their authenticity, and displays the results.
+5. **Access Control:** Only controllers with the correct secret can send valid commands; all others are ignored by bots.

 ## Running the Program